Quick answer

 This is the strongest argument, and it's the one sisters resonate with most.

-Photos on a Muslim marriage app create real privacy risk: - Screenshot risk: Anyone who matches with you can screenshot your photo - Server breach risk: Even reputable platforms get hacked; photos in the system can leak - Employee access risk: Most platforms have employees who can technically access user photos - AI-analysis risk: Some platforms use AI to analyze profile photos for matching algorithms - WhatsApp-group risk: Some users circulate match photos to friends or family without permission
+Photos as the default on a Muslim marriage app create real privacy risk: - Screenshot risk: Anyone who matches with you can screenshot a visible photo - Server breach risk: Even reputable platforms get hacked; photos in the system can leak - Employee access risk: Most platforms have employees who can technically access user photos - AI-analysis risk: Some platforms use AI to analyze profile photos for matching algorithms - WhatsApp-group risk: Some users circulate match photos to friends or family without permission

-For a sister whose community would judge her if her photo appeared on a "marriage app," this design choice means she can use Zawji without that fear.
+For a sister whose community would judge her if her photo appeared on a "marriage app," this design choice means she can use Zawji without that fear — and only share a photo if and when she decides to.

 Reason 2: Bias — photos trigger appearance-based judgment